dulnan/nuxt-graphql-middleware/docs/introduction/setup.md

 ## Step 4: Use the query

-Your query is now exposed as a JSON endpoint:
+Your query is now available under the following URL:

 ```
 http://localhost:3000/api/graphql_middleware/query/films
 ```

+The

 ### useGraphqlQuery